tshmce/CNN-project/README.md

 3. If you have an accompanying CSV with labels/metadata, store it under `data/metadata/`.

 ### 2. Create a Virtual Environment
+The pinned dependencies target **Python 3.10.x** (validated on 3.10.0).
+If you are on a different interpreter version, create a matching environment before installing the packages or adjust the versions accordingly.
 ```bash
 python -m venv .venv
 source .venv/bin/activate        # On Windows: .venv\\Scripts\\activate